National Center for Computational Sciences

 The National Center for Computational Sciences (NCCS), a division of the Computing and Computational Sciences Directorate at ORNL, provides state-of-the-art computational and data science infrastructure for technical and scientific professionals to accelerate scientific discovery and engineering advances across a broad range of disciplines.
 As an important part of the broader High-Performance Computing (HPC) infrastructure, the division also hosts the Oak Ridge Leadership Computing Facility (OLCF), a Department of Energy Office of Science User Facility.
 Each year the OLCF provides over 36 million hours of computer time to scientists and engineers.

-The OLCF is home to the IBM AC922 Summit supercomputer, the fastest in the United States.
-Summit can perform 200 quadrillion calculations per second, or 200 petaflops.
-Researchers use Summit to investigate otherwise inaccessible global problems: from designing new materials, energy sources, and treatments for disease to modeling complex phenomenon related to weather or space to gaining new insights by analyzing gargantuan amounts of data.
+The OLCF is also home to the IBM AC922 Summit supercomputer, which can perform 200 quadrillion calculations per second, or 200 petaflops.
+Since its debut as No. 1 on the Top500 list in 2018, researchers have used Summit to investigate otherwise inaccessible global problems: from designing new materials, energy sources, and treatments for disease to modeling complex phenomenon related to weather or space to gaining new insights by analyzing gargantuan amounts of data.